northwestcoder/firebase2appsheet/README.md

 *curl -X POST --header "x-apikey: mylongapikey123890sdflkjw45" "https://firebase2appsheet-hb3soq3q-uc.a.run.app/init?oas=https://firebase2appsheet-hb3soq3q-uc.a.run.app"*

 - If you are an OpenAPI expert, you might now notice that storing our oas.yml inside the server container which is running the endpoints is a brittle way to manage openapi specs.
-But from a demo perspective or single-deployment perspective, we're ok :) What we are doing is performing a post to our new cloud run instance - which is now dockerized and has a new shiny cloud run url - and using a special endpoint "init" we are then telling it to update its own built-in oas.yml file.
+But from a demo perspective or single-deployment perspective, we're ok :) Also if your goal is simply to expose Firestore to Appsheet, then this procedure is also valid for production.

+	- What we are doing above is performing a special one-time POST to our new cloud run instance - which is now dockerized and has a new shiny cloud run url - and using a special endpoint "init" we are then telling it to update its own built-in oas.yml file.
 This is a strong anti-pattern in a production env but fine for demo purposes.

 ### High Level Steps - Google Appsheet